ppy/osu-wiki/news/2020/2020-01-17-beatmap-spotlights-autumn-2019.md

 Being a fanatic of Nekomata Master's music tracks, ::Icekalt::{ user=5410645 } decided to compile some of their best in Instrumental Compilation.
 He portrays every track excerpt as thoroughly as possible, putting in 1/6 trills, long chains of low bpm streams, varying slider velocity choices constantly, all in an effort to keep the map as engaging as possible.

-On top of this, he also invited mappers ::ScubDomino::{ user=8972308 }, [den0saur](https://osu.ppy.sh/users/5385151), ::Xilver15::{ user=3099689 } and [celerih](https://osu.ppy.sh/users/4696296) to map a few of the songs as well, with each of their own unique styles to represent their respective songs.
+On top of this, he also invited mappers ::ScubDomino::{ user=8972308 }, ::den0saur::{ user=5385151 }, ::Xilver15::{ user=3099689 } and ::celerih::{ user=4696296 } to map a few of the songs as well, with each of their own unique styles to represent their respective songs.

 If you have enough time, be sure to check this one out!